ebi-pf-team/interproscan-docs/docs/HowToUseViaContainer.rst

 InterProScan can be used via Docker or Singularity to simplify the installation and execution process in different computing environments.

-Before using InterProScan 5 via container, make sure you are using Linux and you have Docker or Singularity installed and running on your system.
+Before using InterProScan 5 via container, make sure you are using Linux operational system and you have Docker or Singularity installed and running on your system.

 The image (https://hub.docker.com/r/interpro/interproscan) does not include data required to run InterProScan, which need to be downloaded separately.